 - Default network control (autoCreateNetwork)

-- Labels for resource-level metadata
+- Labels for metadata (labels vs tags)

 Let's create and Manage GCP Projects